 Designed by award-winning architect James K.M.
 Cheng and WCIT Architecture, along with internationally acclaimed interior designer, Tony Ingrao, the Grand PH at Waiea an exclusive tower residence in Hawaii and will rival the great penthouses across the globe.
 Waiea represents a new level of luxury in Hawaii and is the flagship building of Honolulu’s most distinguished urban neighborhood, Ward Village.
 Features include: a private elevator entrance, unsurpassed 360 degree views, private rooftop Infinity Pool, sky lanai with outdoor kitchen and pool house, four car garage and Platinum LEED certified neighborhood.

 Pleasure Island, a barrier island south of Wilmington in New Hanover County, includes the municipalities Carolina Beach and Kure Beach as well as the unincorporated areas of Fort Fisher, Wilmington Beach, and Hanby Beach.
 Snow’s Cut, which connects the Intracoastal Waterway to the Cape Fear River and borders the island on the north, was completed in 1930.
 Before this, Pleasure Island was a peninsula known as Federal Point.
-In 1972, the local Chamber of Commerce adopted the name Pleasure Island for use as a branding and marketing tool to combine all the resources of the area.
+The official history of Pleasure Island, by its known name, began in 1972, the local Chamber of Commerce adopted the name Pleasure Island for use as a branding and marketing tool to combine all the resources of the area.

 The most populous beach town on Pleasure Island began to take shape in the 1880s when Joseph Winner, a Wilmington merchant, planned the streets and lots for 108 acres of beach property and called it St. Joseph.
 A street bearing that name runs along the northwestern part of the island and through the original Winner tract.